 - Check Power Supply: Ensure the compressor is plugged in and the circuit breaker hasn’t tripped.

-- Verify Wiring: Double-check your wiring against your reference photos and the new switch’s diagram.
+- Verify Wiring: Double-check wiring against photos and the new switch’s diagram.
 Incorrect “line” and “load” connections are a frequent cause.
 Ensure all terminals are secure.

 - Examine Unloader Valve: A stuck unloader valve might prevent the compressor from starting.